-Chemotherapy is a treatment used to kill cancer cells.
-It involves taking medications that are toxic to fast-growing cells like cancer cells.
+Chemotherapy is medication(s) used to kill cancer cells.
+The medications are toxic to fast-growing cells like cancer cells.

-Chemotherapy Through Cardiovascular System
+Chemotherapy Delivery Through the Cardiovascular System

 Copyright © Nucleus Medical Media, Inc.

 The length of treatment will depend on the type of treatment, the number of medications, and the amount needed.
 A session may be taking a pill or an infusion over several hours.
 Some types of chemotherapy may be continuously given through a pump.

 The delivery of the chemotherapy will usually not cause pain.
 Side effects may start in the hours and days after treatment.

 Most often, you can leave after the medication is delivered.
 Some chemotherapy treatments will require a stay in the hospital.
 This may be about 2-3 days.